Having trouble paying your bill?

 If your circumstances are such that you have a low income, the interest on your loan can be deleted.
 During the months when your interest is deleted, you can defer repayment without using your quota of 36 payment deferrals.
 See which circumstances entitle you to the deletion of interest.

-Additional repayment deferrals in 2020 due to the coronavirus
+Additional repayment deferrals in 2020 and 2021 due to the coronavirus